etalab-ia/albert-api/docs/deployment.md

 #### web_search

-The Albert API allows searching the internet to enrich API responses.
+OpenGateLLM allows searching the internet to enrich API responses.
 For this, it is necessary to configure a search engine API client in the `web_search` section.

 Prerequisites:
 - Qdrant database